The genesis of the project:

 Upgrading React was in fact the easy part … Since my app was react-warnings free, as said on the upgrade-guide, I only had to:

-• switch to react-dom (and react-dom/server for the server-side).
-As of now the render engine is a different module (React already did the render on browser and server, but now that there is react-native, it really makes sense to split)
+for the server-side).
+As of now the render engine is a different module (React already did the render on browser and server, but now that there is react-native, it really makes sense to split) - switch to

 The tricky part